tohhongxiang123/CZ4041-Project/README.md

 ```
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117
 ```

+To get pretrained model weights, we can download it from [here](https://github.com/SwinTransformer/storage/releases/download/v1.0.0/swin_tiny_patch4_window7_224.pth)

 Then, download the data, and place it within `/data`.
 You can download the data [here](https://www.kaggle.com/competitions/petfinder-pawpularity-score/data).
 Within the data directory, it should look something like this: